Mohammadqaaqah/ITPF-Legal-System/README.md

 **Made with ❤️ for the International Tent Pegging Federation**

-*Search legal documents intelligently in Arabic and English*
+*Search legal documents intelligently in Arabic and English*# Last updated: Sun Sep  7 17:02:41 +03 2025